ssledz/ssledz.github.io/source/_posts/2019-03-10-option-monad-from-scratch.markdown

 }
 ```
 Thanks to the `flatMap` we are able to get a value from container, abstracting
-whether or not the value is in container or not, and make a `map` transformation
+whether or not the value exists or not, and apply a `map` transformation
-deciding if we want to put again transformed value or replace container with
+deciding if we want to put the result again or replace container with an empty one.
-the empty one.

-Putting all parts together we can define `Option` monad in scala in the following way
+Putting all parts together we can define `Option` monad in `scala` in the following way
 ```scala
 sealed trait Option[+A] {